Nationwide Service on All UPS Equipment

 Online UPSs are the optimal choice for mission-critical applications or those involving highly sensitive equipment, such as data centers, communications hubs and other installations where continuous, clean power is a business-critical requirement.
 They are also beneficial in environments that are particularly prone to dirty power.

-While there are numerous benefits to deploying a UPS, first and foremost, they protect against utility power failures, which are occurring on a dramatically increasing basis.
-While blackouts can be caused by a wide variety of issues ── including automobile accidents, animal interference and overtaxed power grids ── severe weather ranks as the No. 1 cause of power failures in the U.S. From hurricanes to heatwaves and flooding to freezing rain, weather is leaving organizations in the dark for longer than it has in the past, in large part due to climate change fueling more violent storms.
-In fact, in 2020, U.S. electricity customers experienced an average of 8 hours without power ── more than twice as long as the 2013 average.
+UPSs protect against utility power failures, which occur on a dramatically increasing basis.
+While outages can result from a wide variety of issues — including automobile accidents, animal interference and overtaxed power grids — severe weather ranks as the top cause of power failures in the United States.
+From hurricanes to heat waves and flooding to freezing rain, weather is leaving organizations in the dark for longer than it has in the past, largely due to climate change fueling more violent storms.

-Finally, a UPS provides confidence that your organization will be able to avoid the financial cost, customer frustration and business disruption caused by network downtime ── and you can’t put a price tag on peace of mind.
+Finally, a UPS provides confidence that your organization can avoid the financial cost, customer frustration and business disruption caused by network downtime — and you can’t put a price tag on peace of mind.
 Whether protecting a network closet, a few server racks or an entire data center, it is imperative to safeguard against equipment damage, downtime and data loss.

 UPS Systems from Unified Power

-Never before has it been more critical for organizations of every size to protect their operations against the potentially disastrous impacts of downtime.
+It’s more critical than ever for organizations of every size to protect their operations against the impacts of downtime.
 While all three UPS topologies outlined above meet the input voltage requirements for IT equipment, there are significant differences in both performance and demands on the battery.

-Determining the best topology for your organization depends on a number of factors, including the level of reliability and availability required, the type of equipment being protected and the overall application/environment.
-If you need assistance determining the optimal topology and the UPS model best suited for your environment, Unified Power can help you compare and identify systems.
+The best topology for your organization depends on numerous factors, including the level of reliability and availability required, the type of equipment being protected and the overall application/environment.
+If you need assistance determining the optimal topology and UPS model for your environment, Unified Power can help you compare and identify systems.
+Contact us today and let us know how we can help!

 Quick Quote